nearform/graphql-hooks/README.md

 + })
 ```

-Alot of the options you'd pass to `ApolloClient` are the same as `GraphQLClient`:
+A lot of the options you'd pass to `ApolloClient` are the same as `GraphQLClient`:

 - `uri` ➡️ `url`
 - `fetchOptions`
-- `onError` - the function signature is slighly different
+- `onError` - the function signature is slightly different
 - `headers`
 - `fetch`
 - `cache`